Attar of Nishapur: Biography

-`Attar was probably the son of a prosperous chemist, receiving an excellent education in various fields.
+Attar was probably the son of a prosperous chemist, receiving an excellent education in various fields.
 While his works say little else about his life, they tell us that he practised the profession of pharmacy and personally attended to a very large number of customers.
-The people he helped in the pharmacy used to confide their troubles in `Attar and this affected him deeply.
+The people he helped in the pharmacy used to confide their troubles in Attar and this affected him deeply.
 Eventually, he abandoned his pharmacy store and travelled widely - to Baghdad, Basra, Kufa, Mecca, Medina, Damascus, Khwarizm, Turkistan, and India, meeting with Sufi Shaykhs - and returned promoting Sufi ideas.
 Attar was a Sunni Muslim.

 From childhood onward Attar, encouraged by his father, was interested in the Sufis and their sayings and way of life, and regarded their saints as his spiritual guides.
 At the age of 78, Attar died a violent death in the massacre which the Mongols inflicted on Nishapur in April 1221.
 Today, his mausoleum is located in Nishapur.
-It was built by Ali-Shir Nava'i in the 16th century and later on underwent a total renovation during the rule of Reza Shah in 1940.
+It was built by Ali-Shir Nava'i in the 16th century and later underwent a total renovation during the rule of Reza Shah in 1940.